jaythad13/Mathematikezettelkasten/Representation theory --- math-174/notes/Representations of finite groups.md

 The notion of degree has something to do with the degree of the characteristic polynomial of an irreducible representation.

+Lots of words that are adjectives for $\mathbb{F}[G]$-modules are also adjectives for representations of $G$.
+For example, [[Representation theory --- math-174/notes/Modules over a rng#_definition _ irreducible modules|irreducible]] is the same, submodule becomes subrepresentation, et c.

 ##### _example:_ the permutation representation of $\mathfrak{S}_{2}$.

 Let $\mathfrak{S}_{2}$ be the symmetric group acting on the set of the standard basis of $\mathbb{C}^{\oplus 2}$.
 Then this gives a [[Representation theory --- math-174/notes/Modules over a rng#_example _ modules over group rings, or the fundamental representation-theoretic example, or permutation modules|permutation representation]] $\mathfrak{S}_{2} \to \mathrm{GL}(\mathbb{C}^{\oplus 2}) \to \mathrm{GL}_{2}(\mathbb{C})$.